Extensions of characters in type D and the inductive McKay condition, II: Introduction

 Theorem \ref{thm1} also contributes to the general program to prove J. McKay's conjecture on character degrees for any prime $\ell$, see \cite{McK}.
 The reduction theorem from \cite{IMN}, the reformulation of the inductive McKay condition from \cite{S12} and its verification in various publications by Cabanes, Malle and the author have left open only the case of groups of types $\tD$ and $^2\tD$.
 Recall that for each prime $\ell$ it is necessary to verify the global condition $\Ai$ and some local conditions called $A(d)$ and $B(d)$ from \cite[Def.~2.2]{CS18B} for a quasi-simple group $G$ of Lie type $\tD$ or $^2\tD$ and $1\leq d\leq \ell -1$.
 The McKay conjecture is known for $\ell =2$ by \cite{MS16}.
 We obtain here the case $\ell =3$.

 \begin{theo} Let $X$ be a finite group, let $P$ be a Sylow 3-subgroup of $X$.
 Then $X$ and $\NNN_{X}(P)$ have the same number of irreducible characters of degree prime to 3. \end{theo}

 \bf Structure of the paper.
 Our strategy has been largely described above.
-It is split as follows into the various sections.
+It is split as follows into the various chapters.
 In \Cref{sec2} we introduce most of the notation and recall some relevant results from \cite{TypeD1}.
 In \Cref{EquJor} we review known results on Jordan decomposition of characters and rational Lusztig series for simple groups of simply connected type.
 An important step is then \Cref{propunipext} on extendibility of unipotent characters.
 This is key to relate Condition $\Ap$ with the existence of an equivariant Jordan decomposition of characters.
 We then show there how Theorem A implies Theorem B.

-From there the rest of the paper is about proving Theorem A for groups of type $\tD$ in odd characteristic.
-In \Cref{sec3} we deal with geometric and rational series of characters, $\cE(G,(s))$ and $\cE(G,[s])$ recalling and using the results of \cite{CS22} about centralizers of semisimple elements in the dual group $\bH$.
+From there the rest of the paper is about proving Theorem A for groups of type $\tD$ in odd characteristic, as \Cref{prop_ext_wG} implies already the statement of Theorem A in even characteristic.
+In \Cref{sec3} we deal with geometric and rational series of characters, $\cE(G,(s))$ and $\cE(G,[s])$, recalling and using the results of \cite{CS22} about centralizers of semisimple elements in the dual group $\bH$.
 This is also where we start to make use of orbit sums of characters, mostly under the action of $\wG$, thus leading to sets $\ov\cE(\GF,\cC)$ on which we then consider the action of $E(\GF)$.
 In preparation for some counting arguments we introduce certain disjoint unions ${\Bbb U}(s,F,\si)$ of sets of unipotent characters, see \Cref{lem717}.
 This leads in \Cref{sec4_2D} to a proof of \Cref{thm1} for groups $\GF=\twDlsc(q)$ assuming \Cref{hyp_cuspD_ext}.

 For a non-cyclic 2-subgroup $D$ of $E(\GF)$ we determine in \Cref{sec_ext_D} the cardinality of the set of $D$-invariant characters that have no extension to $\GF D$.
 Then we introduce character sets ${\EE}(\cC)$ (in a geometric Lusztig series $\cE(\GF,\cC)$) with suitable cardinalities.
-In \Cref{SecEC} we study those characters of ${\EE}(\cC)$ and see that after some small modifications ${\EE}(\cC)$ is actually the set of all $D$-invariant but non-extendible elements of $\cE(\GF,\cC)$.
+In \Cref{SecEC} we study those characters of ${\EE}(\cC)$ and show that after some small modifications ${\EE}(\cC)$ is actually the set of all $D$-invariant but non-extendible elements of $\cE(\GF,\cC)$, see \Cref{prop821}.
 This ultimately ensures that enough $D$-invariant characters extend to $\GF D$, thus establishing the Condition $\Ai$.
 We conclude the paper with a proof of Theorems B and C.